2001 Austrian Grand Prix: Race

 On lap 26, Marques pulled off to the side of the track to retire with a gearbox failure.
 Two laps later, Michael Schumacher caught Räikkönen, slipstreamed him and made a pass for third place going into Gosser corner with no counter-challenge.
-On the same lap, Alesi overtook de la Rosa for 10th and Button got ahead of Burti for 12th on the lap after.
+On the same lap, Alesi overtook De la Rosa for 10th and Button got ahead of Burti for 12th on the lap after.
 By lap 35, Michael Schumacher set a new official track record of 1 minute and 11.179 seconds as he drew to within a second of Coulthard in second.
 Panis ran wide on the entry to the final corner at the end of the following lap and gave Montoya fifth.
-At this point, Coulthard and Michael Schumacher lapped half a second faster than race leader Barrichello as Michael Schumacher came to within a tenth of a second of Coulthard.
+At this point, Coulthard and Michael Schumacher lapped half a second faster than race leader Barrichello as Michael Schumacher came to within a tenth of a second of Coulthard, whom he was unable to overtake.
 Two more retirements occurred during this stage of the Grand Prix: Alonso had a gearbox fault on the 39th lap and Montoya stopped on an escape road with a loss of hydraulic pressure two laps later.

 On the 44th lap, the first round of pit stops for the leaders began when Panis made a pit stop from fifth.
 He rejoined in sixth and Verstappen entered the pit lane on the next lap.
 Michael Schumacher and Räikkönen stopped at the end of lap 46.
 Coulthard led when Barrichello entered the pit lane on the next lap.
 Barrichello emerged in second through a fast lap before entering the pit lane, ahead of his teammate Michael Schumacher after the latter lost grip into the final corner and ran sideways onto dirt, losing around 1.6 seconds.
 Coulthard remained on the circuit for the next three laps by setting the race's overall fastest lap on lap 48 at 1 minute and 10.843 seconds to go faster on a lighter fuel load after driving conservatively earlier in the race.
 After an eight-second pit stop, Coulthard rejoined the circuit 1.3 seconds ahead of Barrichello in second because he required less fuel to go into his car.
-On lap 50, de la Rosa retired from 12th with a transmission failure.
+On lap 50, De la Rosa retired from 12th with a transmission failure.
 Two laps later, Villeneuve took a ten-second stop-and-go penalty for speeding in the pit lane during his pit stop; he kept eighth.
 Further down the field, Heidfeld overtook Button for 11th on the 57th lap.